 Standard glass cleaners lack the powerful cleaning ability

-resorting to using Isopropryl Alcohol or heavy duty
+than resorting to using Isopropryl Alcohol or heavy duty

 cleaners, which has a very negative effect on the

 and gentle enough that it will not cause damage by

 Are you washing weekly or weakly?

 quickly do serious long term damage to paint if they are

 allowed to remain.
-Two such organic compounds are bug remains and bird
+Two such organic compounds are bug

-shavings from the rotors and adhesives used in the
+metal shavings from the rotors and adhesives used in the

 production of brake pads.
 Try to picture the dirty plume of

 brake dust and roadway chemicals that travels along with a

 Mechanical Car Washes

-rubber, or felt strips that touch your car – they’re
+vinyl, rubber, or felt strips that touch your car – they’re

-loaded with dirt and grit and will really mar the clear coat on your vehicle’s finish.
+loaded with dirt and grit and will really mar the clear coat on

-nothing else.
+towels – nothing else.
 Using any old towel you have lying

 around will cause micro-marring in the finish – those swirl

 Contamination of your car paint